FollowTheProcess/pytoil/docs/index.md

 !!! info

-    pytoil's CLI is designed such that if you don't specify any arguments, it won't do anything!
+    pytoil's CLI is designed such that if you don't specify any arguments, it won't do anything! just show you the `--help`.
 This is called being a 'well behaved' unix command line tool.

     This is true for any subcommand of pytoil so you won't accidently break anything if you don't specify arguments :tada:.